-The Sturgeon Management Task Force (SMTF), defined within the framework of the U.S. v Oregon Management Agreement, consists of representatives from Oregon, Washington, and the Columbia River treaty Indian tribes (Nez Perce, Umatilla, Warm Springs, and Yakama).
+The SMTF, defined within the framework of the U.S. v Oregon Management Agreement, consists of representatives from Oregon, Washington, and the Columbia River treaty Indian tribes (Nez Perce, Umatilla, Warm Springs, and Yakama).
 The purpose of the SMTF is to review sturgeon management issues and set harvest management guidelines for the upcoming year in reservoirs between Bonneville and McNary Dam, hereafter referred to as the Zone 6 management area.

 Since 1994, sturgeon fisheries occurring in Zone 6 are managed separately in accordance with reservoir-specific harvest guidelines set forth by the SMTF (Table 12).
 Abundance of sturgeon populations in each of the three Zone 6 pools is estimated every three years to monitor the effects of hydro-system operations and fishery management strategies.
 Mark-recapture population estimates are derived using directed sampling with gillnets and setlines.
 Significant harvest reductions were enacted beginning in 1988 and populations in all three pools increased as a result of reduced catch and other mitigation efforts.
 Additionally, trends in cohort strength have varied cyclically in correlation with water year types (e.g., high flow years versus low flow years).
 High flow years generally yield more recruits and subsequent increased harvest guidelines as these relatively larger cohorts move into the legal size class, whereas low flow years generally yield the opposite effect.
-The most recent estimates of legal-size abundance are 8,222 38-54 inch FL fish in Bonneville Pool (2018), 3,664 43-54 inch FL fish in The Dalles

-Pool (2017), and 6,443 43-54 inch FL fish in John Day Pool (2019 preliminary estimate).
+The most recent estimates of legal-size abundance are 8,222 38-54 inch FL fish in Bonneville Pool (2018), 5,650 43-54 inch FL fish in The Dalles Pool (2020 preliminary estimate), and 6,443 43-54 inch FL fish in John Day Pool (2019).
 Prior estimates back to 1976 of 33-65 inch FL (36-72 inch TL) fish are presented in Table 13.

 Overall, abundance estimates for The Dalles and Bonneville reservoirs increased in 2017 and 2018, respectively, and guidelines were increased.
 The 2019 abundance estimate for John Day Reservoir increased slightly from the previous 2016 estimate, which is largely attributed to hatchery supplementation in 2016 rather than additional natural-origin recruitment.
-The John Day Pool harvest guideline will be re-evaluated in early 2020.
+The John Day Pool harvest guideline was re-evaluated and left unchanged in early 2020 and The Dalles Pool harvest guideline will be re-evaluated in early 2021.